Hideyasu-Miyagi/ukf_localization_movable_cam/README.md

 ## Introduction

 This repository contains a set of MATLAB scripts simulating UKF (Unscented Kalman Filter)-based self-localization of a vehicle.
-The vehicle model is based on a 4-wheeled e-bike, whose front steering rod is movable similar to motorcyles or bicycles.
+The simulation model is based on a 4-wheeled e-bike, whose front steering rod is movable similar to motorcyles or bicycles.

-UKF here
 Information necessary for 'localizing' or estimating the vehicle's position comes from the encoder attached to the wheel, the angular sensor attached to the steering rod, and landmark image captured by a camera.